tunstead, great rocks, limestone trains, peak forest, ICI

 Although the 'ICI' locomotives didn't operate till the end, at least 25126 existed as one of the hulks at Swindon.
 It would out live the cutting activities there, and as part of the convoy of 25093, 25126/134/161/164/180/193, 25207/208/260, 25306/327 would leave Swindon Works for Cocklebury Yd and later Vic Berry's Leicester on June 3rd 1987.
 It was finally broken up during November/December 1987.

 The end came for scheduled use of the ICI hopper wagons during the last week of December 1997, after sixty two years of service.
-The withdrawn wagons lingered for a while at both Tunstead and Northwich, eventually being sent away for scrapping between the summer of 1998 and the winter of 1999.
-A number were held over for internal use at Tunstead and Northwich, whilst several reached preservation.
+The withdrawn wagons lingered in internal service at Tunstead, Lostock & Winnington, eventually being sent away for scrapping between the summer of 1998 and the winter of 1999.
+At least six reached preservation.

 ||A nicely lit view of 25124 at Springs Branch on January 20th 1978.
 By this time 25124 is allocated to Toton so its return to Northwich is by chance.
 Also by chance is the fact that the picture below of 25104 was taken one day after this view - though it looks like the weather is unchanged.